LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 Depending on your Logtalk installation, you may use a script or a shortcut to start Logtalk with your chosen Prolog compiler.
-On POSIX operating systems, the scripts should be available from the command-line; scripts are named upon the used Prolog compilers.
+On POSIX operating systems, the scripts should be available from the command-line; scripts are named upon the used backend Prolog compilers.
 On Windows, the shortcuts should be available from the Start Menu.

 If no scripts or shortcuts are available for your installation, operating-system, or Prolog compiler, you can always start a Logtalk session by performing the following steps: